DJ Equipment For Beginners – 4 DJ Setups

 There are two major questions to ask yourself before your purchase except for characteristics

 - OS (Operating System): Between MAC and WINDOWS, there is no right or wrong choice.
-On the one hand, a bit pricey but with an extremely well build quality, features and the only OS that supports Logic Pro.
+On the one hand, a bit pricey but with exceptional built quality, features and the only OS that supports Logic Pro.
 From the other hand, a most budget-friendly PC or laptop with equally well characteristics and reliability.
 Professional DJ’s and producers happen to use both, with a small preference for MAC products, but still, the choice is yours.

 - Desktop or Laptop: If you ever imagine yourself playing outside of your bedroom then you have no option but to go for a laptop.
 Desktops are more powerful and are ideal for music production studios.